 - Winter squash

-Members of the aster or sunflower family and roses are prime targets for aphids.
-They attract the highest number of aphid species, which is why they don’t make good neighbors for watermelons neither.
+Avoid members of the aster or sunflower family and roses.
+They attract the highest number of aphid species that may harm watermelons.

 Best Companion Plants for Pollination